 - Place sub-segment into new sequence

 - Determine the winner

 A/B testing can help you have data driven collections.
 The way to get started is:

 - Develop hypothesis of interaction which influences customer behavior

 - Speak with a software partner about supporting your testing

-Anytime Collect is a market leader in cloud-based credit and collection platforms.
-Anytime Collect can help your company with the A/B testing needed for data driven collections.
+Lockstep Collect is a market leader in cloud-based credit and collection platforms.
+Lockstep Collect can help your company with the A/B testing needed for data driven collections.